DGTEN: A Robust Deep Gaussian based Graph Neural Network for Dynamic Trust Evaluation with Uncertainty-Quantification Support: Methods and Materials

+We define Deep Gaussian Message Passing (DGMP) as the core layer-wise mechanism that processes the initialized Gaussian inputs.
+Unlike standard message passing, DGMP explicitly integrates an adversarial defense step (RAECA) with a probabilistic aggregation step.
+For any layer $k$, the DGMP process consists of two sequential operations: first, computing robust reliability coefficients ($\alpha$) to filter attacks, and second, aggregating Gaussian distributions using those coefficients.

-Real-world trust graphs, including Bitcoin-OTC and Bitcoin-Alpha, exhibit strong homophily.
-Following Zhu et al.~\cite{zhu2020beyond}, we compute edge homophily ratios of 0.90 and 0.94, exceeding the 0.7 threshold for homophilous graphs.
-This indicates that trust links typically form between similar nodes~\cite{facd5bfb-620b-3f71-8412-0c6d4aa71a2e}.
-Studies such as~\cite{chen2014trust,9546070,10.1145/2433396.2433405} confirm that similar users tend to share trust perspectives.
-Moreover, adversarial attacks often exploit dissimilarity by connecting a target node to malicious or semantically distant neighbors~\cite{ijcai2019p669,10.1145/3394486.3403049}.
-RCCA mitigates such threats by weighting edges based on node similarity and pruning unreliable interactions.
+\paragraph*{Step 1: RAECA Defense} To ensure robustness against adversarial behavior such as related attacks \cite{ijcai2019p669,10.1145/3394486.3403049}, the SL employs RAECA, a pairwise association-based edge weighting mechanism grounded in network homophily theory \cite{facd5bfb-620b-3f71-8412-0c6d4aa71a2e}, trust correlation analyses \cite{chen2014trust,9546070}, and empirical attack models \cite{10.1145/2433396.2433405}.
+Real-world trust graphs such as Bitcoin OTC and Bitcoin Alpha exhibit strong homophily; following Zhu et al.~\cite{zhu2020beyond}, homophily ratios of 0.90 and 0.94 exceed the classical 0.7 threshold.
+As similar users tend to form consistent trust links \cite{chen2014trust,9546070,10.1145/2433396.2433405}, adversarial attacks commonly exploit dissimilarity by connecting targets to malicious or semantically distant neighbors \cite{ijcai2019p669,10.1145/3394486.3403049}.
+RAECA mitigates this by weighting edges by similarity and pruning interactions deemed unreliable.